dxw/contracts/agreements/agency_terms.md

 3. ### Proposal

     1. Before starting a Project, dxw will provide a proposal.
-    2. The proposal dxw provides will:
+    2. The proposal dxw provides will contain:

-        1. Describe the nature of your Project and its goals as dxw understands them and the general nature of the functionality that you require (the Product Description);
+        1. The inital Project Description;
         2. A recommendation for the duration of a Sprint, its Surrounding Activities and a number of developers;
         3. Our fees, based on the recommended Sprint;